 Your Organic Traffic is Down

-A significant drop in organic traffic is frequently a result of loss in organic search rankings.
-There are many reasons why this could be happening to you.
-The uprise of new and existing competitors, internal website changes, and Google algorithm updates are amongst the most obvious.
+Many reasons can contribute to a dip in organic traffic.
+The rise of new and existing competitors, internal website changes, and Google algorithm updates are amongst the most obvious.

-Now, before you start spinning your wheels, take a look at your Google Search Console (GSC) and see if you can spot any major drops in your impressions or the average positions for the pages that lost traction.
+To better understand why traffic may be down, take a look at your Google Search Console (GSC) and see if you can spot any major drops in impressions (how often your site appears in Google’s search results) or average rankings.

 Your Content is Out of Date

-Content updates are especially important for sites that want to be authoritative in their space.
+Content updates are especially important for websites that want to be authoritative in their space.
 To be authoritative, you must be relevant.
-And to be relevant, you must have an ongoing conversation about which content you need to update, archive, or delete altogether.
+And to be relevant, you must have an ongoing conversation about what content you need to update or retire.

 You’re Out of Content Ideas

 It’s not entirely unusual for companies to feel as though they’ve said all there is to say about their brand, product, or service.
-After all, how much content could you possibly produce about something as straightforward as “air filters”?
+After all, how much content could you possibly produce about air conditioners?

 You’re Adding a New Product or Service

-When adding new product or service pages, you must be mindful of how these pages are going to flow within the rest of your site ecosystem.
-Regardless of whether this update is core to the entirety of your business model, or it’s just another variation of something that already exists, you need to ensure that the new information fits in flawlessly.
+When adding new product or service pages, you should be mindful of how these pages flow with the rest of your site ecosystem.
+Regardless of whether this update is core to the entirety of your business model or another variation of something already existing, you need to ensure that the new information fits in flawlessly.

 If you don’t quite know where to start, think about the user journey and ask yourself the following questions: